 Potential complications after tummy tuck surgery include infection and blood clots.
 A second operation may be needed if your body isn’t properly healing.
-These risks very rarely occur and the Elsa Raskin MD has performed several of these procedures with exceptional results.
+These risks very rarely occur and Dr. Elsa Raskin has performed several of these procedures with exceptional results.

 “MY CORE IS STRONG AND READY TO SUPPORT ME FOR THE REST OF MY LIFE.
 THANK YOU DR. Raskin!”